diverse-team/diverse-team.github.io/content/position/SLIMFAST.md

 We are studying real-world, popular, open-source, configurable software projects like Linux, Firefox, ffmpeg, VLC, Apache or JHipster -- and we hope to have concrete impacts on them!

 The candidate should have a strong interest and the skills for performing large-scale experiments with software.
 In particular:

- * advanced software engineering skills, including program analysis, compilation, software automation, software testing.
-In general we need *highly technical software abilities*, since it is the main asset we are analyzing;
+ - advanced software engineering skills, including program analysis, compilation, software automation, software testing.
+In general we need **highly technical software abilities**, since software is the main asset we are analyzing;
- * experience or interest in software security, for example: fuzzing, code debloating, obfuscation;
+ - experience or interest in software security, for example: fuzzing, code debloating, obfuscation;
- * variability and configuration expertise: it is a *plus* to have knowledge about software configurations, but it's not mandatory
+ - variability and configuration expertise: it is a *plus* to have knowledge about software configurations, but it's not mandatory

 The candidates will work with two PhD students, at 2 least two professors, and a researcher from DGA.